Hey Kids (Start Here)

 “Your jacket looks great,” Telford said softly.
 “I fixed it for you.”

-“And, while I admit, it now carries a certain Mary-Shelley charm, it lacks structural integrity,” Rush replied.
+“And, while I admit, it now carries a certain Mary-Shelley charm, it lacks structural integrity.”
+Rush applied a little more pressure to the blade.

-Rush delicately dragged the tip of the knife down Telford’s neck, over his collar bone and his sternum.
-He didn’t stop the blade until it rested, point down, straight over Telford’s heart.
+Rush delicately dragged the tip of the knife down Telford’s neck, over his collarbone and his sternum.
+He didn’t stop the blade until it rested, point down, over Telford’s heart.
 “I don’t feel you’re taking me seriously, David.”

 Wait.
 What?

 “So what if I do?”
-Rush replied, casually, still draping himself against Telford.
+Rush replied, still draped over Telford.

 “Who’s his girl?”
 Volker asked.

+Telford kept his cool.
 “Small-time freelance con artist.
 Nice smile.
 Great ass.
 Talks too much.”
-Telford said, keeping his cool.

-“It’s almost like you want this knife in your heart.”
+“It’s like y’want this knife in your heart.”
 Rush feigned puzzlement.
 “Do you?”
-He pressed the tip of the blade into and, uh, maybe through Telford’s leather jacket.
+He pressed the tip of the blade into and, uh, maybe through Telford’s leather jacket?

 “How’d you meet her?”
 Volker asked, trying like heck to de-escalate the knife situation.